The Data-Driven Instruction Gap: Assessment Without Action

 - Q7: 60% correct 🔴

-INSIGHT: Many students can't find common denominators.
-This is prerequisite skill gap.
+Insight: Many students can't find common denominators — this is a prerequisite skill gap.

 - Q8: 52% correct 🔴